Table of Contents

-If the spindle wobble is more than the specified tolerance, it is necessary to replace the spindle to fix this cause of vibration.
+If the spindle wobble exceeds the specified tolerance, it is necessary to replace the spindle to fix this cause of vibration.

-Precision, high-speed bearings facilitate the bowl to rotate at operating RPM with a heavy, dynamic load.
+Precision, high-speed bearings facilitate the bowl's rotation at operating RPM with a heavy, dynamic load.
 Foreign metallic impurities in the lubricating oil and general wear cause bearings to lose their efficiency over time.
 A worn-out bearing causes the spindle to move laterally, which leads to significant vibration at operating speed.

 All bearings of the disc-stack centrifuge should be replaced as part of the centrifuge’s major overhaul periodically to avoid vibration caused due to bearing wear.

 Disc-stack centrifuges are mounted on the base frame through vibration-isolating dampeners.
 These dampers are also known as rubber cushions.
-The elastomer of these rubber discs loses their elasticity over time and rigidize.
+The elastomer of these rubber discs loses its elasticity over time and rigidize.

-Rigid dampeners cannot absorb the centrifuge’s inherent vibration, which then amplifies through the base, and the entire centrifuge experiences excessive vibration.
+Rigid dampeners cannot absorb the centrifuge’s inherent vibration, amplifying through the base, and the entire centrifuge experiences excessive vibration.

 Replacement of centrifuge vibration dampers is essential to eliminate this potential cause of centrifuge vibration.

 The vertical bowl spindle is supported by the spring casing, which houses radial springs to absorb the spindle vibration.
-If one of these springs breaks due to material defect or wear, the spring casing cannot absorb the vibration of the spindle, leading to the bowl and centrifuge to vibrate.
+If one of these springs breaks due to material defect or wear, the spring casing cannot absorb the vibration of the spindle, leading to the bowl and centrifuge vibrating.

 Checking spring support springs during normal maintenance and in case of excessive vibrations can help resolve this issue.

-An unusual smell from a disc-stack centrifuge is typically like a burning or charring smell.
+An unusual smell from a disc-stack centrifuge is typically a burning or charring smell.
 Often this smell is routine.
-However, frequent smell and associated vibration or other indicators are worth a quick investigation.
+However, frequent smells and associated vibration or other indicators are worth investigating quickly.

 The friction brake slows down the bowl during the shutdown process gradually.
 However, it is vital to release the brake once the centrifuge has come to a stop.
 Often the operator forgets to release the brake.
 On startup, the brake pad is pushing against the transmission drum.
 The ensuing friction causes the smell.